 Mailings may be deposited at the DNDC only if that facility is authorized (by Form 4410) to act as acceptance agent for the entry Post Office (where the meter license, precanceled stamp permit, or permit imprint authorization is held).
 Form 4410 is not required for plant-verified drop shipments.

 a.
-When deposited at a DSCF (or USPS-designated facility), addressed for delivery within that facility's service area, and placed in or on a sack or pallet that is labeled to that DSCF or to a postal facility within its service area.
+When deposited at a DSCF or USPS-designated facility, addressed for delivery within the DSCF's service area, and placed in a sack or on a pallet labeled to the DSCF or to a destination within its service area.
 This includes sacks labeled to an ADC facility with the exact same service area as the DSCF.

 b.
 When prepared in 5-digit bundles and placed in or on a merged 5-digit scheme or merged 5-digit sack or pallet that is deposited at the destination delivery unit as defined in 5.1.

 c.
 When deposited at a USPS-designated FSS processing facility and placed in a sack, or on a pallet, labeled to a FSS sort plan processed by that facility.

 d.
 When deposited at a USPS-designated FSS processing facility and placed in a sack, or on a pallet, labeled to a 5-digit ZIP Code processed by that facility in accordance with labeling list L006.
 All pieces must include a full delivery address, an IMb and meet the physical standards for FSS-machinability provided in DMM 705.14.0.